No Asset Procedures

 A NAP usually lasts for one year.
 When you enter the NAP your debts are cleared.
 Your creditors (the people or organisations you owe money to) don’t get paid anything.

 You can only enter into a NAP once — if you've already completed a NAP, bankruptcy is your only other insolvency option.

 Who it's for

 To enter a NAP you must owe between $1,000 and $50,000 in total.
 This can include secured debts like a couch you have on hire purchase, but it doesn’t include student loans, court fines or reparations.

 You must have no way to pay any of your debt, and nothing that you can sell to help make payments, including money in a bank or other fund.
 Note however that KiwiSaver funds are protected in insolvency however once you are eligible to withdraw them, they can be included.

-You can’t apply for a NAP if you have been in one before or have been bankrupt before, but you can apply if you have been in a Debt Repayment Plan (Summary Instalment Order or SIO).
+You can’t apply for a NAP if you have been in one before or have been bankrupt before, but you can apply if you have been in a Debt Repayment Order (DRO).